Waris Mir

+Early life

+Waris Mir was born on 22 November 1938, the son of Mir Abdul Aziz, who was a poet in Punjabi, Kashmiri, Urdu and Persian.
+He was a staunch believer in the basic human rights of freedom of thought and expression.

 Education and career

-Mir completed his secondary school education at Murray College in Sialkot, a city in the Punjab province of Pakistan.
+Waris completed his secondary school education at Murray College in Sialkot, a city in the Punjab province of Pakistan.
 He received his master's degree in Journalism and Mass Communication in 1964 from the University of the Punjab, Lahore and joined the same department as a lecturer in 1965.

-He completed his M.Phil. in Journalism from City University in London in 1976.
+He completed his M.Phil. degree in journalism from City University in London in 1976.
 He was appointed Chairman of the Mass Communication Department in the University of the Punjab where he taught for over 20 years while at the same time writing articles and columns in Urdu newspapers of the country.

 He wrote on national and international issues of his times.
 He was popular amongst his readers, especially during General Zia-ul-Haq's martial law.

 In the time of dictatorship

-A staunch believer in the basic human rights of freedom of thought and expression, especially during the Martial Law periods of President General Ayub Khan and General Ziaul Haq.
+A staunch believer in the basic human rights of freedom of thought and expression, especially during the Martial Law periods of President General Ayub Khan and General Zia-ul-Haq.

 Despite facing censorship snipping, threats, mental torture and vandalism, he stood his ground firm against all odds, upholding his principled stance of opposing dictatorship and backing democracy and freedom of expression.
 The books authored by Mir in Urdu included Hurriyat-e-Fikar kai Mujahid (The warriors of the intellectual freedom), Kaya Aurat Aadhi Hai (Is woman half the human?), and Fauj ki Sayasat (The politics of the Army).

 Death and legacy

-Waris Mir died of a sudden cardiac arrest at the age of 48 under mysterious circumstances.
-He was laid to rest in the Punjab University graveyard close to the New Campus Underpass which was renamed as the Waris Mir Underpass by the provincial government of Punjab in 2013.
-At the time of his death Mir was at the peak of his professional career as a writer.
+Waris died of a sudden cardiac arrest at the age of 48 under mysterious circumstances.
+He was laid to rest in the Punjab University graveyard close to the New Campus Underpass which was renamed as the 'Waris Mir Underpass' by the provincial government of Punjab in 2013.
+At the time of his death, Waris was at the peak of his professional career as a writer.
 His writing on Pakistan's contemporary politics, the army's meddling in politics, feminist issues, cultural reforms, religious beliefs, philosophical questions, literary references, and historical background continued to remain relevant long after his death.
-According to Asma Jehangir writing in The News International in 2013:
+According to Asma Jahangir, a noted Pakistani human rights activist and lawyer, writing in The News International newspaper in 2013:

 If one begins to read through his writing from a critical appreciative point of view, it becomes evident that he was a fiery and blunt writer who knew not how to mince his words while expressing his opinion.
 Waris Mir had liberal, democratic and progressive views.
 His writings particularly made a lasting imprint upon the minds of two kinds of people – the youth and women.
 To him, freedom and thought and expression equalled intellectual liberty in light of social responsibility.